Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/zap.md

 ## zap Creation

 The simplest method is to use @nrlquaker's [CreateZap Project](https://github.com/nrlquaker/homebrew-createzap), which can automatically generate the stanza.
-In the few instances, it fails to pick anything up; manual creation may be required.
-Manual creation can be facilitated with some of the developer tools that are already available in Homebrew Cask, using `sudo find / -iname "*{search item}*"`, or an uninstaller tool (such as [AppCleaner](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/appcleaner.rb)).
+In a few instances, it fails to pick anything up so manual creation may be required.

+Manual creation can be facilitated with:
+- some of the developer tools that are already available in Homebrew Cask,
+- `sudo find / -iname "*{search item}*"`,
+- an uninstaller tool (such as [AppCleaner](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/appcleaner.rb))
+- or visually inspecting the usual suspects, i.e. `/Library/{'Application Support',LaunchAgents,LaunchDaemons,Frameworks,Logs,Preferences,PrivilegedHelperTools}` and `~/Library/{'Application Support',Caches,Containers,LaunchAgents,Logs,Preferences,'Saved Application State'}`.